 Philippa’s practice covers all aspects of public international law.
 She acts for states and private entities in domestic and international courts on a wide range of issues.
 These include state and diplomatic immunities, territorial and maritime boundaries, treaty obligations, law of the sea, state responsibility, human rights, humanitarian law, law of international organisations and international criminal law.

-She is Reader (Associate Professor) at King’s College London.
+She is Professor of Public International Law at King’s College London.
 Philippa is also on the editorial boards of the British Yearbook of International Law, Journal of International Criminal Justice, and Leiden Journal of International Law.

-Philippa was ranked as a ‘Future Leader’ in the 2018 arbitration list and as a 2018 ‘UK Bar: Rising Star’ by Who’s Who Legal.
+Philippa was ranked as a ‘Future Leader’ in the 2018 and 2019 arbitration list, a 2018 ‘UK Bar: Rising Star’ and a 2019 recommended arbitration junior by Who’s Who Legal.